How We Determine Job Cost

 “They ran the fans for a couple days and cut out some drywall.
 Cleaned up.
 Not sure how many hours they were physically here, but it wasn’t much.
 Over $3,000 later they were done with the cleanup phase and gave us a bid of over $4,000 to do the minor drywall repairs etc.”

 “They never talked price… They just start doing stuff — I guess they just assumed insurance was going to pay for it.”

 Overall Cost and Disclosure of Cost Upfront

 In most cases, insurance companies pay for restoration services performed on a home.
-Delta Disaster Services provides homeowners the service of working directly with their insurance carrier (because we are experts in the matter and can save homeowners many hours of time).
+Delta Restoration Services provides homeowners the service of working directly with their insurance carrier (because we are experts in the matter and can save homeowners many hours of time).

 We provide the insurance company with estimates, and they pay the bills on behalf of the homeowner.
 The only cost to the insured is their deductible.
 If insurance is involved, homeowners are not responsible for paying our entire estimate.
 Which is also the reason that disclosure of cost (our estimate) is provided to the insurance carrier as they will be paying the bills (not the homeowner).

 “High Cost” in Relation to Relatively Low Labor Hours